machaao/machaao-samples/index.rst

    :height: 678px
    :align: center
    :alt: MessengerX.io - Overview
-   :figwidth: 75%

     How it Works? - MessengerX.io

 When a person sends a message to your bot through MessengerX SDKs integrated inside publisher or partner app(s).